 to bring healing.

 This prayer comes from “Rite for Lent” by Chris Glaser, published in Equal Rites: Lesbian and Gay Worship, Ceremonies, and Celebrations.
 Glaser spent 30 years struggling with the Presbyterian Church for the right to ordination as an openly gay man before he was ordained to the ministry in Metropolitan Community Churches in 2005.
-He recently launched a new blog for progressive Christian reflections at chrisglaser.blogspot.com.
+He writes progressive Christian reflections at chrisglaser.blogspot.com.

-It is horrifying to remember the "burning times," especially for those like me who count ourselves as part of the Christian tradition.
+It is horrifying to remember the "burning times," especially for those LGBT people who consider themselves part of the Christian tradition.
 Let us rise from the ashes with these verses from the Bible:

 Create in me a clean heart, O God, and put a new and right spirit within me.